healthyregions/oeps/metadata/Access_MOUDs.md

 Travel Time to Buprenorphine Provider (BupTmDr)

 #### MOUD types within 30-min drive (impedance-adjusted)
-MoudTyp counts how many different MOUD types (buprenorphine, methadone, naltrexone) are available within a 30-minute car drive, after applying the impedance factor (Minutes2).This variable is built from the three binary indicators BupCntDr2, MetCntDr2, and NaltCntDr2 for each census tract, and is available only for 2025 tract-level measures.
+MoudTyp counts how many different MOUD types (buprenorphine, methadone, naltrexone) are available within a 30-minute car drive, after applying the impedance factor (Minutes2).
+Because Minutes2 (impedance) = 2 × Minutes, this 30-minute threshold with impedance is roughly equivalent to a 60-minute drive under ideal conditions.
+This variable is built from the three binary indicators BupCntDr2, MetCntDr2, and NaltCntDr2 for each census tract, and is available only for 2025 tract-level measures.

 #### County and State
 County and state-level variables include the **count** of Census tracts and the **percent** of Census tracts located within a 30 minute driving threshold of an MOUD type, as well as the mean (average) driving time in minutes from Census tracts within the county or state.